RCA 1802: Product integration

+The 1802 was used in Plessey Payphones.

 Post-1980 Chrysler and associated model vehicles use the 1802 in their second-generation Electronic Lean-Burn System, with electronic spark control, one of the first on-board auto computer-based control systems.

-The 1802 was used in the manufacture of many pinball machines and video arcade games in Spain.
+The 1802 was used in the manufacture of pinball machines and video arcade games in Spain.

 Radiation hardening

-In addition to "bulk silicon" C2L CMOS technology, the 1802 was also available fabricated in Silicon on Sapphire (SOS) semiconductor process technology, which gives it a degree of resistance to radiation and electrostatic discharge (ESD).
-Along with its extreme low-power abilities, this makes the chip well-suited in space and military applications (also, at the time the 1802 was introduced, very few, if any, other radiation-hardened microprocessors were available in the market).
-The radiation hardened 1802 version was manufactured at Sandia National Laboratories in agreement with RCA.
+A high-speed version of the 1802 was fabricated in Silicon on Sapphire (SOS) semiconductor process technology, which gives it a degree of resistance to radiation and electrostatic discharge (ESD).
+A different radiation-hardened version of the 1802, developed jointly by RCA and Sandia National Laboratories, was built on bulk silicon using C2L (Closed COS/MOS Logic) technology.
+Along with its extreme low-power abilities, this makes the chip well-suited in space and military applications.
+(Also, at the time the 1802 was introduced, very few, if any, other radiation-hardened microprocessors were available in the market).